 What it’s like to climb Aconcagua, the highest mountain outside of Asia.

-As I waited at the airport in Santiago de Chile for the 45 minute flight over The Andes mountain range and across the boarder to Argentina, I couldn’t help but feel jittery, excited, and above all nervous.
+As I waited at the airport in Santiago de Chile for the 45 minute flight over The Andes mountain range and across the boarder into Argentina, I couldn’t help but feel jittery, excited, and above all nervous.
 Eighteen months earlier, while I was in a cabin on Mount Elbrus, I’d received a message from an account on Instagram named “Andes Specialists” - a guiding company in South America.
 Maria, who ran the page, was very helpful and came across genuine and friendly - we joked about the crazy Elbrus weather and how the guides might not like the fact they were giving me pointers.
 It was after a failed attempt at climbing Mount Elbrus that I made the decision to book with Andes Specialists, and would join them on their first Aconcagua expedition of the 2018/2019 season.
-Initially, I hadn't intended to jump straight into Aconcagua after my Elbrus climb, I had planned to return to Nepal and complete a smaller 6000m peak first, however after chatting with Maria I was completely inspired.
+Initially, I hadn't intended to jump straight into Aconcagua after my Elbrus climb, I had planned to return to Nepal and complete a smaller 6000m peak first, however after chatting with Maria I was feeling inspired.

 Eighteen months I’d been planning this trip.
-Eighteen months of saving, planning, acquiring gear, training - and even another quick trip back to Russia scoring myself a summit of Elbrus in August of 2018, all in the lead up to this moment.
-It wasn’t until we were flying over the Andes range in the plane, when I finally saw Aconcagua’s peak towering over all the other mountains, that reality finally hit me - I was about to climb the highest mountain in South America and the Western Hemisphere, and the second highest of the "Seven Summits".
+Eighteen months of saving, planning, acquiring gear, training - and even another quick trip back to Russia tagging myself a summit of Elbrus in August of 2018, all in the lead up to this moment.
+It wasn’t until we were flying over the Andes range in the plane, when I saw Aconcagua’s peak towering over all the other mountains, that reality finally hit me - I was about to climb the highest mountain in South America and the Western Hemisphere, and the second highest of the "Seven Summits".

 I arrived at Mendoza's international airport solo, leaving my family and partner at home, preparing myself to face Christmas alone.
 I had the unfortunate experience of being forgotten at the airport by the hotel when the concierge failed to arrange my taxi - you can guarantee this was made up by the upgrade to a beautiful suite and delicious deserts that were awaiting me in my room.
-I spent Christmas relaxing by the pool, ordering room service, doing some light cardio, FaceTiming my loved ones, and of course thanking my lucky stars that Home Alone 2 that was playing on TV and it was not in Spanish.
+I spent Christmas relaxing by the pool, ordering room service, doing some light cardio, FaceTiming my loved ones, and of course thanking my lucky stars that Home Alone 2 that was playing on TV (and it was in English!).
 Of course, most trekkers and climbers know it’s always best to arrive a few days early before long hikes or expeditions, not only to let your body adjust to the time difference and get over any jetlag, but to avoid any instances of baggage not meeting you at the other end when you disembark.

 After a few days of relaxing in Mendoza, it was time for me to meet up with my group.
 Max Kausch, our lead guide, had added me to a Whatsapp group when I landed, he had passed along the hotel information and the time to arrive, he was going to stop by and do a gear check to make sure I had everything I needed for the 18 days on the mountain.
 I was also very excited as my friend Mikael from Denmark, who I had met a few years prior on Kilimanjaro and stayed in contact with, was joining me on this trip - he was arriving and would be at the hotel very soon.

 After meeting our very large group, checking and hiring gear, arranging permits, buying supplies from the local supermarket, the following day it was finally time to head to Los Penitentes, an old ski resort in close proximity to the entrance to the Aconcagua Provincial Park.
-I also took the time to pick myself up a Movistar sim card, as the guides had let us know there was wifi and signal at Basecamp.
+I also took the time to pick myself up a sim card, as the guides had let us know there was Wi-Fi and signal at Basecamp.

-After arriving at Los Penitentes, we arranged our gear and split it up into multople duffles, from what would be sent directly to base camp on the Mules and what we would need for the first three days of trekking.
+After arriving at Penitentes, we arranged our gear and split it up into multiple duffels, from what would be sent directly to base camp on the Mules and what we would need for the first three days of trekking.
 Our climbing gear required for the higher camps would be heading straight to Basecamp.
 We had dinner together, and had an early night - it was quite a long trip from Mendoza and we were all feeling tired from the travel.
 The next morning, we set out towards the gate to begin our trek, after doing some sight seeing along the way.

 We were climbing what is called the "Normal Route" on Aconcagua, which is the most popular and the most direct route up the mountain.
 It's an eighteen day expedition from start to finish, and travels through the "Horocones Valley".
-The first day is a fairly laid back walk from the gate to the first camp, which is named “Confluencia” and sits at about 3400m.
+The first day is a fairly easy walk from the gate to the first camp, which is named “Confluencia” and sits at about 3400m.
 It’s about a 3-4 hour fairly laid back walk, with a few washed out river crossings that requires a bit of assistance from the guides.
 A nice way to kick off the trekking portion of the expedition!

 Confluencia is well equipped, with flushing toilets, running water and sinks, tables and chairs, and plenty of socialising with other climbers and trekkers.
 We spent one night with the following day being a long day of slow acclimatising while walking to the South Face viewpoint of Aconcagua.
 This day was extremely windy, cold, hot, sunny, long... and did I mention, windy?
 Although not difficult trekking, the sun and wind definitely takes it out of you.